primi9/Active-Speaker-Detection/README.md

 Run: " python runThis.py {videoPath}  " to process a video.

-Copy and paste ColabNotebook.ipynb to a runtime with T4 in google colab, then run runThis.py with --install flag.

 Requires python_speech_features , scenedetect[opencv] (I will add requirements.txt later).

+Copy ColabNotebook.ipynb to a runtime with T4 in google colab and run the cells.

 Future changes include: